AlghalandisComputing/ADFNE/README.md

 When the work all done, the Releases 2.0 and 2.0+ will be uploaded first on http://www.alghalandis.net and then I might also duplicate it here on github.

-For preview of the Releases 2.0 and 2.0+ please check out http://www.alghalandis.net/note/adfne2 and http://alghalandis.net/note/qstudy.
+<s>For preview of the Releases 2.0 and 2.0+ please check out http://www.alghalandis.net/note/adfne2 and http://alghalandis.net/note/qstudy.</s>

 <b> Get Started </b>